-This role has access to only the Web front end.
-End users can run and schedule workflows and policies that the administrators or developers make available in a browser by using Web views.
+End users can run and schedule workflows and policies that the administrators or developers make available in the Orchestrator client.

 Orchestrator Architecture

 Orchestrator contains a workflow library and a workflow engine to allow you to create and run workflows that automate orchestration processes.
 You run workflows on the objects of different technologies that Orchestrator accesses through a series of plug-ins.